phorward/phorward.github.io/content/contact.md

 weight = 3
 +++

-If you want to contact me directly, feel free to drop me an email to **jmm-AT-phorward-DOT-de**.
+If you want to contact me directly, please drop me an email to **jmm-AT-phorward-DOT-de**.

 # Imprint